US Nanny Institute on October 6, 2020

 Depending on the age and grade level of the student, eLearning can be challenging.
 Here are a few of the challenge’s students may experience:

-- Self-regulation: In the physical classroom there are regulatory systems in place that allow students to “go with the flow,” watching their peers or teachers for indications of successful behaviors.
-In eLearning, students have to be able to set themselves up for success – physically, materially, and emotionally.
-Sitting at home, they have to learn to avoid distractions, get themselves to focus on what they are supposed to do, know what time it is, and not let their school lives seep into their home lives and vice versa.
+- Self-regulation: In the physical classroom there are regulatory systems in place.
+These include an option to “go with the flow” or watch peers or teachers for indications of successful behaviors.
+In eLearning, students have to set themselves up for success – physically, materially, and emotionally.
+Sitting at home, they have to learn to avoid distractions, get themselves to focus, know what time it is, and not let their school lives seep into their home lives and vice versa.

-- Time awareness: Instinctively knowing the time is surprisingly hard. thing to do.
+- Time awareness: Instinctively knowing the time is surprisingly hard.
 For many people, this does not happen until they enter the workforce or go off to college.
-In the eLearning environment, students must be aware of the time and know when they are expected to be online for live sessions.
+In the eLearning environment, students must be aware of the time.
+This is vital to be online for live sessions.
 Using alarms can mimic the in-school environment and ensure students are online when they have live sessions.

-- Focus: Children in virtual classrooms may have access to technology beyond what they are meant to be using – like texting, Fortnite, TikTok, Byte and other forms of play and communication.
-In some ways, it’s fantastic that the students can communicate and socialize with friends and peers despite the fact that they are isolated in their homes, but keeping students focused on the subject at hand and teaching them how to avoid distractions are key to eLearning.
+- Focus: Children in virtual classrooms may have access to technology beyond what they are meant.
+Kids would rather text, play Fortnite, or watch TikTok and other forms of play and communication.
+In some ways, it’s fantastic that the students can communicate and socialize with friends and peers online.
+On the other hand, students must stay focused on the subject at hand.
+Thus, it’s important to teach them how to avoid distractions for eLearning.

 - Engagement: eLearning may cause some children to withdraw into themselves.
 They may be uncertain how to ‘raise their hand’ in the tech environment or may simply want to observe rather than participate.
 Teachers must encourage student participation in class discussions and parents and facilitators should encourage children to ‘raise their hands’ when they know the answer.